jingchenhao/ItemSpec_Automation/README.md

 # Automating Item Specifications from Range Achievement Level Descriptors (RALDs) to Support Item Writing

-* To reduce costs, a process is developped to automatically generate item specifications.
+* To reduce costs, this process is developped to automatically generate item specifications using Python and LaTex.

 * Item templates can be created so that any iteration in the RALDs will automatically ramify into downstream documents.

 * This automation helps content experts create item templates/item specifications more efficiently.

 ## Getting Started